Skip to main content

 5. KNOW that Nothing is set in stone- You are in charge of your own reality.

 Make your cross-cultural/continent life an ever changing adventure.
 Take turns, spend holidays in your home country.
 Take 1-2 years at a time.
-Have a house in one and an apartment in the other, or do a house-swap whenever the opportunity (mainly work-wise) occurs, Hypothetical kids can fly over whenever they have time, they can stay all summers with their grandparents if they´d like.
+Have a house in one and an apartment in the other, or do a house-swap whenever the opportunity occurs, Hypothetical kids can fly over whenever they have time, they can stay all summers with their grandparents if they would like.
 Get comfortable with the idea of a flexible lifestyle (as far as you can bend), but accept that for that to be possible some sacrifice will be taken in the end.
 Embrace all the cross-cultural memories you get instead.

-A relationship is a team, and you support one one-another.
-Do as much as you can (without allowing yourself to be painted over) to help your partner feel at home, have memorabilia around, try to learn their language or just start with some phrases, once in a while take part in a hobby they like even if it is not your "thing", learn about their national holidays, find a food-truck, cook a national meal.
+A relationship is a team where you support one-another.
+Do as much as you can to help your partner feel at home, have memorabilia around, try to learn their language or just start with some phrases, once in a while take part in a hobby they like even if it is not your "thing", learn about their national holidays, find a food-truck, cook a national meal.
+Support them in finding a hobby, places or social groups where they can practice their own interests and recreational activities.You can also see if you can find a hobby that you both did in your previous lives and immerse yourselves in that together.

 9. DO NOT HOLD GRUDGES